nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-08-29-the_cod_caper.md

 ![screenshot12](../assets/images/the_cod_caper/screenshot12.png)

-**Alternate method of transferring LinEnum using `scp`:**
+**Alternate method of transferring LinEnum using scp:**

 ![screenshot13](../assets/images/the_cod_caper/screenshot13.png)

 After successfully transferring LinEnum, we just have to make it executable with `chmod +x` before running it.

-From the scan, we can see that there is an interesting **SUID-bit enabled** file called **/opt/secret/root**:
+From the scan, we can see that there is an interesting SUID-bit enabled file called **/opt/secret/root**:

 ![screenshot15](../assets/images/the_cod_caper/screenshot15.png)

 Since this is an SUID binary, that means that it runs with the permissions of its owner.
 In this case, the owner is root!
 Hence, we could exploit this file to help us escalate our privileges.

 This file seems to be an executable binary.
 However, nothing really happens when I ran it.

 To try and understand what the binary does, let's use a tool called `pwndbg`, which is a plugin to `GDB` (The GNU Project Debugger).
 This tool will allow us to reverse engineer the binary.

 **Code provided by the room:**